Scorpio-2410/FuelUp/For Devs.md

 cd backend
 npm install

-# Save the .env file from email as backend/.env
+# Save the .env file from teams pinned msg as backend/.env
 # Then you're ready to go!
 ```